trapexit/mergerfs/README.md

 1. Create 2 mergerfs pools.
 One which includes just the slow drives and one which has both the fast drives (SSD,NVME,etc.) and slow drives.
 2. The 'cache' pool should have the cache drives listed first.
 3. The best `create` policies to use for the 'cache' pool would probably be `ff`, `epff`, `lfs`, or `eplfs`.
 The latter two under the assumption that the cache drive(s) are far smaller than the backing drives.
 If using path preserving policies remember that you'll need to manually create the core directories of those paths you wish to be cached.
 Be sure the permissions are in sync.
 Use `mergerfs.fsck` to check / correct them.
 You could also tag the slow drives as `=NC` though that'd mean if the cache drives fill you'd get "out of space" errors.
 4. Enable `moveonenospc` and set `minfreespace` appropriately.
-Perhaps setting `minfreespace` to the size of the largest cache drive.
+To make sure there is enough room on the "slow" pool you might want to set `minfreespace` to at least as large as the size of the largest cache drive if not larger.
+This way in the worst case the whole of the cache drive(s) can be moved to the other drives.
 5. Set your programs to use the cache pool.
 6. Save one of the below scripts or create you're own.
 7. Use `cron` (as root) to schedule the command at whatever frequency is appropriate for your workflow.